-What’s not covered by an MOT?
+What's not covered in an MOT?

 The vast majority of vehicles that are more than three years old are required to pass an MOT test

 every year to ensure that they are safe for use on the road.
 There can be some confusion as to exactly what parts of the vehicle are checked in an MOT and what areas are not covered.